The Future of the State

 Local Government Will Emerge Stronger After the Pandemic

-by Robert Muggah, founder of the Igarapé Institute and SecDev Group.
-He is the author (with Ian Goldin) of Terra Incognita: 100 Maps to Survive the Next 100 Years, to be published in August 2020 by Penguin.
+By Robert Muggah, founder of the Igarapé Institute and SecDev Group, and the co-author of Terra Incognita: 100 Maps to Survive the Next 100 Years

 The coronavirus pandemic is exposing the quality of governments around the world.
 Many national leaders have failed the test—in contrast to the leaders of regions and cities, who have faced the pandemic head-on in their communities, showed greater competence, and earned the trust of their constituents.
 In the process, the virus is clarifying the division of powers between different levels of government and strengthening the hand of regions and cities.